 While questions remain about how this pandemic will play out and what measures will be put in place to mitigate the effects of future health crises, one thing seems certain: Healthcare providers need more control of and visibility into their supply chain processes.
-The just-in-time model has proven itself unfit for the task of dealing with a major public health disaster, and as insourcing/onshoring is becoming more prevalent, hospital and health system leadership have an opportunity to take control of their supply chains with a self-distribution model, move past fragmented systems and manual workarounds, and reduce reliance upon third parties.
+The just-in-time model has proven itself unfit for the task of dealing with a major public health disaster, and as insourcing/onshoring is becoming more prevalent, hospital and health system leadership have an opportunity to take control of their supply chains with a digitally-driven self-distribution model, move past fragmented systems and manual workarounds, and reduce reliance upon third parties.

 This is where consolidated service centers (CSCs) come in.
 A CSC is a way to manage the sourcing, procurement, receipt, processing, packaging, shipment, distribution, and delivery of supplies—rather than relying solely on third-party service providers or distributors.
 Getting one set up for your hospital or health system is a way to control your own destiny, while realizing considerable cost savings.

 CSCs allow healthcare organizations of all sizes to improve efficiency, margins, and clinical outcomes through supply chain digitization.
 Fundamentally, the idea is to move supplies from individual hospital storerooms to a central warehouse—the CSC—which services multiple hospitals, clinics, and associated practices.